flyingmachine/brave-clojure-web/content/writing-macros.md

       (slap me :silly)))
 ```

-Notice that both `if` and `do` are quoted.
-That's because we want
+Notice that the macro definition quotes both `if` and `do`.
+That's
-these symbols to be in the final list returned for evaluation by
+because you want these symbols to be in the final list that `when`
-`when`.
+returns for evaluation.

 Here's another example: